zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-php/1/_index.md

 end
 ```

 Apache needs to be restarted to enable PHP to use the `php-mysql` package.
 To do that, we use the [notifies](https://docs.chef.io/resource_common.html#notifications) attribute.
-The `notifies` attribute performs the `:restart` action on the `apache2` service.
+The `notifies` attribute performs the `:restart` action on the `httpd` service.
 But it does so only when it needs to; that is, only when the `package` resource actually performs the `:install` action.